-It used to be really easy to find out exactly when you joined Facebook, but things recently changed.
-Previously, all you needed to do was visit your profile page and click the right part of the Timeline graphic on the right-hand side of the page.
+It used to be really easy to find out exactly when you joined Facebook.
+All you had to do was visit your profile page and click the correct part of the Timeline graphic on the right-hand side of the page.

-For a more accurate idea of when you joined Facebook, open the Settings menu and dive into the Activity Log.
+For a much more accurate idea of when you joined Facebook, open the Settings menu, select Your Facebook Information, and dive into the Activity Log.

-From here, it’s a similar process to before.
-Click the earliest date on the timeline that appears on the right-hand side of the page, then scroll down to the bottom.
+From here, click the earliest date on the timeline that appears on the right-hand side, then scroll right down to the bottom of the page.